A young boy with autism is lying on the floor, deeply engaged in building with colorful Legos.

 Applied Behavior Analysis (ABA):

-Tailors behavioural plans to improve adaptive skills.
-ABA focuses on reinforcing positive behaviours and reducing challenging ones, helping individuals learn essential life skills.
+ABA customizes behavioral plans to enhance adaptive skills.
+It focuses on reinforcing positive behaviors and reducing challenging ones, helping individuals learn essential life skills.

 Social Skills Training: